-\star The format is supported only for certain CPUs and debuggers.
-See xlink.htm and xman.htm for more information.
+The format is supported only for certain CPUs and debuggers.
+See xlink.html and xman.html for more information.

 The MOTOROLA output format uses a mixture of the record types S1, S2, S3 (any number of each), S7, S8, and S9 (only one of these record types can be used, and no more than once), depending on the range of addresses output.